neobrains/deta-community/docs/index.md

 - Base : A NoSQL database
 - Drive : A serverless file storage service

+## Read The Docs
+It is recommended to read the official documentation for Deta [here](https://docs.deta.sh/) before asking for any help.
+It consists of all the information you need to get started with Deta.

 ## Frequently Asked Questions
 Read the [FAQs](/faq) page to know more about FAQs.